 We learned to embrace the things we both enjoyed, eliminate those things that bothered us, and compromised on several points to form a solid relationship that took us over 55,000 miles covering thirty-six states and six Canadian provinces, spreading smiles everywhere we went.

 This is our story…

 Welcome to our Webpage!
 Join us as we travel to some great places in the US and Canada, deal with the unexpected, meet some fantastic new friends on the road, figure out how to customize the rig so we’re both comfortable, learn the art of compromise, and form a bond of love and respect that has enriched both our lives.

 Click the links below to follow our progress from clueless beginners to accomplished learners.
 (In motorcycling, as with dogs, one never stops learning!)
-Though Barley was lost to lymphoma in 2015, the adventure continues with Tulliver and soon with Glenlivet, who will start his training as soon as the snow melts!
-Both of their links are below.
+Though Barley was lost to lymphoma in 2015, the adventure continued with Tulliver in 2016/17 and now with Glenlivet who, thanks to the lessons learned with Barley and Tulliver, came up to speed very quickly!
+All of their links are below.